ducchudinh/AI_Introduction/README.md

 # ai-introduction
-We use LinearSVC and CatBoost to predict whether customers will be satisfied or dissatisfied with their flights
+We use LinearSVC model and CatBoost model to predict whether customers will be satisfied or dissatisfied with their flights